Anica-blip/3c-content-template-engine/README.md

 **The King of the 3C Ecosystem — Dark Purple Edition**

 > _"Simple but the most powerful 3C Ecosystem tool.
-This is where the whole dashboard logic was born."_
+This is where the whole 3c Control Center dashboard logic was born."_
 > — Chef Anica

 ---